verbb/events/docs/getting-elements/event-queries.md

 ```

 :::warning
 By default, only current events will be returned when calling `craft.events.events()`.
-To change this, use the `startDate` parameter.
+To change this, use `craft.events.events({ endDate: null })`.
 Events are also ordered from the oldest startDate to the newest, which you can also change with the `orderBy` parameter.
 :::

 ## Parameters